 All Sonos sound bars have a high standard of quality.
 What works best for your theater will depend on how you are using it, and the setup will play a huge role in sound quality.

 Each soundbar has its own unique design, and therefore its own unique traits.
 Regardless, all Sonos speaker setups are expandable with an ecosystem of additional products.
-Subwoofers and wireless surround sound speakers can be seamlessly integrated into your Sonos home theater set up.
+As we’ve explained before in our article on wireless versus wired sound systems, subwoofers and wireless surround sound speakers can be seamlessly integrated into your Sonos home theater set up.
 This will give you the ability to fill out the room with sound.
 Additional speakers can also be set up to project audio into several rooms at once.

 Don’t be fooled, the Sonos Playbar isn’t just large and heavy because it’s older.
 Inside the Sonos Playbar are nine perfectly balanced and configured speakers that can offer tremendous sound in reasonably large rooms.
 This includes three tweeters and six mid-range speakers.
 Regardless of the size of your home theater room, the Sonos Playbar is going to offer great sound.